 For example, a BSc in Management Science from University College London requires math.
 IBDP students need 38 points with a total of 18 points in the three Higher Level (HL) subjects, with no score below 5.
 In addition, a 6 in mathematics is required.
-Students from Indian boards will need to have studied five subjects, with a total score of 90 percent.
+Students from Indian boards must have studied five subjects, with a total score of 90 percent.
 On the other hand, an integrated BSc and MBBS in Medicine from University College London requires 39 points in the IBDP exam with 19 points in three HL subjects, with no HL score below 5.
-Also, you will need a 6 and a 7 in biology and chemistry in either order.
+Also, students will need a 6 and a 7 in biology and chemistry in either order.
 Students from Indian boards are not eligible to apply.

 3) Studying in the US after grade 12:

 US universities emphasize a more holistic education.
 Students are allowed to change their major of study or decide this by the end of the second year of college.
 Most universities look for students who are well-rounded, with diverse subject choices such as English, social studies, mathematics, science and a foreign language, no matter what they choose as a major.
 For example, even a student who selects engineering as a major must have taken sufficient courses in history and English to be considered a competitive applicant.
 All scores between grades 9-12 are reported on the transcript and are taken into consideration.